rkuang/UNUM_Dogs/README.md

 ### Glide
 When the dataset is modified, the RecyclerView's adapter notifies the RecyclerView that it needs to be updated.
 The app uses Glide to load the image into the ImageView.
 I initially used Picasso to handle images, but it took a very large toll on the performance of the app.
-Glide is a newer package that is still supported, and it handles loading images without much difficulty.
+Glide is a newer library that is still supported, and it handles loading images without much difficulty.